info_mark

 For more information:

-A short overview called "Demystifying Assurance of Learning" is available on the AACSB website.
+More information on Assurance of Learning is available on the AACSB website.

 Ask us anything